MariusWilsch/prellus_youtube_marius/frontend/memory-bank/activeContext.md

    - Updated main.jsx to use the router
    - Tested all navigation paths and error handling

+10. **Management hooks implementation**:
+   - Implemented useTranscriptManagement, useConfigManagement, and useProjectManagement hooks
+   - Built on shared data hooks to add feature-specific business logic
+   - Added form handling, validation, and state management
+   - Created proper exports through barrel files
+   - Tested hooks in App.jsx
+   - Committed changes to the repository

+11. **Feature components implementation**:
+   - Implemented TranscriptPage with TranscriptForm, PromptEditor, and related components
+   - Implemented ConfigPage with ApiKeyManager, DefaultModelSelector, and ProviderCard components
+   - Implemented DownloadsPage with ProjectList, ProjectCard, and TranscriptViewer components
+   - Used shadcn/ui components for consistent UI design
+   - Followed the component composition pattern defined in systemPatterns.md
+   - Integrated with management hooks for business logic
+   - Implemented proper error handling and loading states
+   - Added responsive design for different screen sizes

+12. **Bug fixes and UI improvements**:
+   - Fixed object rendering issue in DefaultModelSelector component
+   - Improved form state persistence between route navigations using React Query's caching capabilities
+   - Fixed alignment issues in the TranscriptPage component
+   - Ensured all accordions in PromptEditor are expanded by default for better usability
+   - Improved error handling in API requests
+   - Enhanced UI responsiveness and accessibility

 ## Next Steps

-### Immediate Tasks

-1. **Implement feature-specific management hooks**:
-   - Create useTranscriptManagement, useConfigManagement, and useProjectManagement hooks
-   - Build on the shared data hooks to add feature-specific business logic
-   - Follow the Management Hook Pattern defined in systemPatterns.md

-2. **Migrate feature components**:
-   - Transcript Processing feature with components using shadcn/ui
-   - Configuration management UI for API keys and model selection
+### Awaiting New Requirements

+All planned components have been implemented, and the project is now waiting for new input/requirements.
+Potential future enhancements could include:

+1. **Performance optimization**:
+   - Code splitting for improved initial load time
+   - Optimized rendering for large lists
+   - Caching strategies for frequently accessed data

+2. **Additional features**:
+   - Advanced transcript processing options
+   - Batch processing of multiple videos
+   - Enhanced audio generation options
-   - Downloads and project management interface
+   - User authentication and profiles
-   - Prompt management components for saving and loading templates

-3. **Testing and refinement**:
-   - Test all features end-to-end
-   - Verify API integration
-   - Ensure responsive design
+3. **Enhanced UI/UX**:
+   - Dark mode support
+   - Additional themes
+   - Keyboard shortcuts
+   - Drag-and-drop functionality

 ## Active Considerations